Rodrigo6363/ML_Insurance_Company_Health_Diabetes/README.md

 - Depending on the clinical goal (screening vs diagnosis), either model can be deployed.

 ---
-## 📁 Files Included
+## 📁 Included Files
+# Project File Description

+- `src`
   - `data/`
-  - `Prep_data/`: All the data to predict, clean and structured by categories.
+    - `Prep_data/`: All prediction-ready data, cleaned and structured by category.
-  - `raw_data/`: All data scraped directly from the web, divided by categories.
+    - `raw_data/`: Raw, unprocessed data downloaded from the web, organized by category.
-  - `Train_data/`: All the data to train, clean and structured by categories.
+    - `Train_data/`: Cleaned and structured data used for training.
-  - `data_sample.csv`: Sample to show the general structure of the data.
+    - `data_sample.csv`: Representative sample showing the structure of the dataset.
-- `img/`: All graphs and visualizations used.
+  - `img/`: All plots and visualizations used in the project.
   - `models/`
-  - `diabetes_nn_model.h5`: Trained Keras model.
+    - `diabetes_nn_model.h5`: Trained Keras neural network model.
-  - `best_lightgbm_model.pkl`: Best trained ML model.
+    - `best_lightgbm_model.pkl`: Best performing machine learning model.
--`notebooks`: All notebooks used in the analisys and prediction of this data.
+  - `notebooks/`: Jupyter notebooks used for analysis and prediction.
   - `result_notebook/`
-  - `Final_notebook.ipynb`: Final model pipeline, from preprocessing to evaluation.
+    - `Final_notebook.ipynb`: Final pipeline notebook, from preprocessing to model evaluation.
-- `utils`: Scripts used for visualizations and evaluations, used as a toolbox
+  - `utils/`: Evaluation and visualization scripts used as a toolbox.
-- `requirements.txt`: List of packages used during the project
+  - `requirements.txt`: List of packages and dependencies used in the project.

+- `.gitattributes`: Configures how Git handles files (formatting, encoding, etc.).
+- `.gitignore`: Specifies which files or folders should be ignored by Git (e.g., `env/`, temporary files...).
+- `env/`: Python virtual environment with installed dependencies.
+Not included in the repository.
+- `0-Guia_Proyecto_ML.ipynb`: Main Jupyter notebook guiding the entire machine learning workflow.
+- `Guion_Health_Security_Assistance.pdf`: Script document outlining the structure of the presentation or project defense.
+- `Health_security_assistance.pptx`: PowerPoint presentation with key ideas, results, and visuals from the project.
+- `README.md`: Main documentation file of the repository, including an overview, installation steps, and usage instructions.
+- `Script_Health_Security_Assistance.pdf`: Complete technical or narrative script used for presentation or detailed documentation.

+---

 # Proyecto de Predicción de Diabetes (2017–2023)